oraclize/docs/source/includes/_general_concepts.md

 Oraclize `json()` and `xpath()` helpers support respectively JSONPATH and XPATH standards.
 The JSONPATH implementation is fully compatible with <a href="https://github.com/FlowCommunications/JSONPath#expression-syntax" target="_blank">FlowCommunications JSONPath 0.3.4</a>, which can be easily tested via <a href="https://jsonpath.curiousconcept.com/" target="_blank">this external website</a>.
 The XPATH implementation that we use is fully compatible with the <a href="https://www.w3.org/TR/xpath/" target="_blank">XPATH 1.0 standard</a>.
 </aside>

+Please, note that the Oraclize Test Query Page tool, can be useful to test any Oraclize Query leveraging the Parsing Helpers.
+More details in the "[Development Tools Test Query](#development-tools-test-query)" section.

 ## Authenticity Proofs
 Oraclize is designed to act as an untrusted intermediary.
 Optionally, a request to Oraclize can specify an authenticity proof.
 Not all proofs are compatible with all data source types.
-More details on the authenticity proofs can be found in the "[Security Deep Dive](##security-deep-dive)" section.
+More details on the authenticity proofs can be found in the "[Security Deep Dive](#security-deep-dive)" section.

 <aside class="notice">
 Always use https:// calls when working with authenticity proofs, otherwise your request might get tampered with during the process (MITM attacks) and no detection of such attacks would be possible.